garysteinmetz/technology_survey_study_materials/lessons/i_know_how_to_reserve_a_domain_in_aws_and_create_a_static_web_site_using_s3.md

   - Click the link for the hosted zone then click the 'Create Record Set' button.
-  - In the 'Create Record Set' form, leave the 'Name' field blank, select 'Yes' for the 'Alias' value, click the 'Alias Target' field and select the S3 bucket under the '-- S3 website endpoints --', then click the 'Create' button.
+  - In the 'Create Record Set' form, leave the 'Name' field blank, keep 'Type' as 'A - IPv4 address', select 'Yes' for the 'Alias' value, click the 'Alias Target' field and select the S3 bucket under the '-- S3 website endpoints --' listing, then click the 'Create' button.
-  - Repeat the previous step but this time use 'www' for the 'Name' field.
+  - Again click the 'Create Record Set' form, enter 'www' into the 'Name' field, keep 'Type' as 'A - IPv4 address', select 'Yes' for the 'Alias' value, click the 'Alias Target' field and select the S3 bucket name under the '-- Record sets in this hosted zone --' listing, then click the 'Create' button.

 Note that the name of this hosted zone will have a period '.' at the end of it.